wisdomoo/Online_MarketPlace_App/README.md

 # 0nline MarketPlace
+This portfolio project is part of ALX school requirement for software engieering students.
+This is the first module.

 Online MarketPlace app is an online store where users can sell and buy both used and new products.
 This app allows customers to search for products based on category or name.
 Any customer who is interested in any product will be able to contact the seller by sending a direct message to the seller and the seller at the receiving end should be able to send a reply.